vanHeemstraSystems/nix-for-macos/README.md

-repository-name
+nix-for-macos
-# Repository Name
+# Nix for MacOS

-Based on "ABC" at https://www.abc.com/
+Based on "nixos-config" at https://github.com/dustinlyons/nixos-config

 ## 100 - Introduction